Fitbit Versa Review

-- App Store: Garmin’s app store is sport-focussed and ever-improving.
+- App Store: Garmin’s app store is sport-focused and ever-improving.
 Apple’s app store is immense and getting immenser 😉 Fitbit’s app store has expanded since its introduction to the end of 2017 and still needs more depth and variety.
-Whilst Suunto do not have any form of app store; WearOS (Google) has the generally good Play store.
+Whilst Suunto does not have any form of app store; WearOS (Google) has the generally good Play store.

 - Payment System – There are complex restrictions that are difficult to summarise but which are covered later in this review.
 Neither Garmin’s nor Fitbit’s Payment System will work for most of you in 2018.